 Nick Higham is Royal Society Research Professor and Richardson Professor of Applied Mathematics in the School of Mathematics, University of Manchester.
 His degrees (PhD 1985, MSc 1983, BA 1982) are from the University of Manchester, and he has held visiting positions at Cornell University and the Institute for Mathematics and its Applications, University of Minnesota.
 He was elected Fellow of the Royal Society in 2007 and was awarded a Royal Society Research Professorship in 2018.
-He is a Fellow of the Society for Industrial and Applied Mathematics (SIAM) and a Member of Academia Europaea.
-He held a Royal Society-Wolfson Research Merit Award (2003-2008).
+He is a Fellow of the Society for Industrial and Applied Mathematics (SIAM), a Fellow of the ACM, and a Member of Academia Europaea.
+He held a Royal Society-Wolfson Research Merit Award (2003–2008).

 He has more than 160 refereed publications on topics such as rounding error analysis, linear systems, least squares problems, matrix functions and nonlinear matrix equations, condition number estimation, and polynomial eigenvalue problems.
 His research has been supported by grants from EPSRC and by fellowships from the Nuffield Foundation, the Royal Society and the Leverhulme Trust.
 He held a 2M euro ERC Advanced Grant (2011–2016) supporting his research on matrix functions.